Connecting Playwright

 The connectOverCDP

 method allows Playwright to connect through Chrome's DevTools Protocol.
-While this is more functionally similar to how puppeteer
+This is the recommended method for connecting to Browserless as it provides a stable and reliable connection.

 "wss://production-sfo.browserless.io?token=YOUR_API_TOKEN_HERE"